inatel-ic-cividati/Correlation/README.md

 ## Directory Structure
 This project is comprised of the following directories:

-- **code**: Contains all codes used for correlate and analysis;
+- **code**: Contains all codes used for correlate, analysis and plot;
-- **codes/data**: Contains our data;
+- **codes/data**: Contains our dataset collected previously;
-- **files**: Contains pictures and documentations.
+- **files**: Contains pictures and documentations archives.

 ## Example
-This Graphics shows us the correlation between two datasets, the China's real currency (Renminbi - Cny) and the World of Warcraft, WoW Token.
+This Graphics shows us the correlation between two datasets, the China's real currency (Renminbi - Cny) and the World of Warcraft coin, WoW Token.

 ![Graphics](https://raw.githubusercontent.com/Cividati/tsft/master/files/plot_ch_rmb.png)